GetStream/stream-video-android-webrtc/PUBLISHING.md

 ### For Release Versions

+1. Build your WebRTC AAR using your existing build process
+2. Place the `libwebrtc.aar` file in the `artifacts/` directory
+3. Commit and push the AAR file to the repository
-1. Create a release on GitHub with a version tag (e.g., "v130.0.1")
+4. Create a release on GitHub with a version tag (e.g., "v130.0.1")
-2. The workflow will automatically run and publish the artifact
+5. The workflow will automatically run and publish the artifact
-3. The artifact is automatically published to the staging repository, closed, and released
+6. The artifact is automatically published to the staging repository, closed, and released
-4. The artifact will be available on Maven Central within 10 minutes
+7. The artifact will be available on Maven Central within 10 minutes

 ## Usage in Android Projects